How to Avoid the Worst Extended Auto Warranty Companies

 How to avoid car warranty scams

-Regardless of how scammers’ tactics evolve, here are some tips to help you avoid car warranty scams:
+Regardless of how these scammers’ tactics evolve, here are tips to help avoid car warranty scams:

 1. Ask for an offer in writing

-If you’re speaking to a live human and you want to verify the legitimacy of their offer, ask to have it in writing.
-If they resist or refuse, it’s most likely a scam.
+If you’re speaking to a live human and want to verify the legitimacy of their offer, ask for it in writing.
+A legitimate company should be able to provide a contract, coverage summary or written offer without hesitation.

 2. Don’t answer questions